 Puppies explore the world through their mouths, so they’ll chew anything they can sink their teeth into.
 By providing them with toys that indulge their teething instincts, you’re more likely to spare your shoes and socks from destruction.

-During a puppy’s period of rapid development, from 2-months-old to 10-months-old, it’s important to give them appropriate toys, and both breed and personality can play a role in what toys might become your pup’s favorites.
-If your puppy bursts with energy and enjoys a challenge, they’ll love a toy that they can play with, or one that dispenses treats.
-While some pups like to snuggle up with a soft toy, others may toss it around the room and tear it to shreds.
+During a puppy’s period of rapid development, from 2-months-old to 10-months-old, it’s important to give them appropriate toys, and both dog breed and personality can play a role in what toys might become your pup’s favorites.
+If your puppy bursts with energy and enjoys a challenge, they’ll love a toy that they can puzzle apart, or one that dispenses treats.
+While some pups like to snuggle up with a soft toy, others dogs may tear it to shreds.

 What You Need to Know About Puppy Teething Toys